Romans Chapter Fourteen

 Romans 14:23

-The man who has doubts speaks of the one that has accepted Jesus Christ but does not understand the freedom that is granted by His grace.
+The man who has doubts speaks of the one that has accepted Yeshua Messiah but does not understand the freedom that is granted by his grace.
 If this man goes ahead and eats, then, his spirit will condemn him for his action as he will feel guilt.
 That is why most times a so-called "super saint" will not be walking around with joy.
 They are constantly battling the doubts about what they can and cannot do instead of praising God for the freedom that they have.

 Read about what we do with the data we gather and the rules you agree to by using this website in our privacy policy.